 Length: 106 minutes / 1.77 hours

-Everyone is familiar with the monsters of Universal studios.
+Everyone is familiar with the monsters of Universal Studios.
 These classic black and white films set the foundation for the horror genre that we have today.
 Movies about Dracula, the Wolfman, and Frankenstein’s monster have stood the test of time and are now referenced as part of our collective pop culture.
-In Young Frankenstein, Mel Brooks takes the series of Frankenstein movies from the 1930’s and 40’s and pokes fun at the whole set in one masterful jab.
-Shot in black and white to emulate the film style of the original movies, Young Frankenstein uses the characters, themes and motifs from the classic films and over-exaggerates them into a caricature full of comedy.
+In Young Frankenstein (1974), Mel Brooks takes the series of Frankenstein movies from the 1930s and ’40s and pokes fun at the whole set in one masterful jab.
+Shot in black and white to emulate the film style of the original movies, Young Frankenstein uses the characters, themes, and motifs from the classic films and over-exaggerates them into a caricature full of comedy.

 Length: 88 minutes / 1.47 hours

 When accountant Leo Bloom (Gene Wilder) starts his job working for Max Bialystock (Zero Mostel), he discovers something interesting about some of the musicals Max has produced.
-They both learn that while Max is not a successful producer by any means, for the musicals that he produces which turn out to be flops he doesn’t have to pay the investors.
+They both learn that, while Max is not a successful producer by any means, for the musicals he produces which flop, he doesn’t have to pay the investors.
 With this revelation in place, the two men start planning the most unsuccessful musical ever seen on the stage.
-And with the unique biographical premise of Franz Liebkind’s (Kenneth Mars) Springtime for Hitler, played by the most un-Hitler like actor (Dick Shawn), they’ve got a sure-fire flop on their hands.
+With the unique biographical premise of Franz Liebkind’s (Kenneth Mars) Springtime for Hitler, played by the most un-Hitler like actor (Dick Shawn), they’ve got a sure-fire flop on their hands.
 Or do they?

 2 sum it up: 2 films, 2 Mel Brooks masterpieces

 Bacon #: 2 (Spaceballs / John Candy -> Planes, Trains and Automobiles / Kevin Bacon)